NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Improved Command Corpse.md

 **Prerequisites** Command Corpse
 * * *
-When you use [[Feats/Command Undead|Command Undead]] on a mindless undead, if the undead succeeds at its save but doesn't critically succeed, it becomes your minion for 1 round.
+When you use [[Command Undead|Command Undead]] on a mindless undead, if the undead succeeds at its save but doesn't critically succeed, it becomes your minion for 1 round.
 If the undead fails its save, it becomes your minion for 1 hour.
 If it critically fails, it becomes your minion for 24 hours.

 *Source: Pathfinder #181: Zombie Feast*
 *OGL*